 Priceless treasures beyond measure…

-these little sharers of laughter, of humbling moments…
+These sharers of laughter, of humbling moments…

 Yahtzee played, meals shared, loving acceptance offered and received.